 The Wilderness Experience

 If we have wilderness experiences as a matter of course then why designate an appointed time to go through one within the Church Year?
 Is not this appointed time artificial?
 It is my belief that the Season of Lent in the early church was very much influenced by the Holy Spirit.
-Perhaps it is better to observe a wilderness experience appointed by the Holy Spirit than the one that is unscheduled and catches us by surprise.
+Perhaps it is better to observe a wilderness experience appointed by the Holy Spirit than one that is unscheduled and catches us by surprise.

 We may still endure unscheduled ones but we might be better prepared for them, having benefited from the teachings and disciplines of Lent.
-Jesus required preparation in the wilderness through the Holy Spirit in order to begin His ministry on earth.
+Jesus required preparation in the wilderness through the Holy Spirit to begin His ministry on earth.
 He experienced other wildernesses as well, Gethsemane being one of them.

 Our purpose for Lent should be the same purpose that Jesus had for entering the wilderness: to prepare for ministry.
 We all have a ministry if we are Christian believers.
 Lent should be a time of fasting and prayer, self-examination and repentance, and reading and meditating on God’s holy Word.
-It should be a time of setting aside the things of this world that so easily creep in, and devote ourselves more to God and His Word.
+It should be a time of setting aside the things of this world that so easily creep in and devoting ourselves more to God and His Word.

 It is said that we often grow through our struggles and trials.
 This may be true, but it is not necessarily true.
 A greater truth is that our struggles do teach us that we cannot get through life on our own strength alone.
 The struggles often drive us to God.
 It is God who then changes us and not our struggles.
 Why should we wait for a crisis to go to God?
-Why not go to Him early and often?
+Why not go to him early and often?

-Perhaps the best observance of Lent would be to approach God with faith in the saving blood of Jesus, asking Him what He would have us discover about ourselves and about Him.
-Let Lent be a time of intentional fellowship with God in prayer, seeking His will and wisdom for our lives so that we might be better disciples of Jesus Christ and living examples of God’s love for the world.
+Perhaps the best observance of Lent would be to approach God with faith in the saving blood of Jesus, asking him what he would have us discover about ourselves and about Him.
+Let Lent be a time of intentional fellowship with God in prayer, seeking his will and wisdom for our lives so that we might be better disciples of Jesus Christ and living examples of God’s love for the world.